dcc-cc3002/final-reality-kohai-of-Javier/README.md

 Weapons have minimum value requirements.
 In the constructor of the corresponding class the object Require is used to check if the minimum value requirements are met.
 If they don't, an InvalidStatException is thrown.

+#### Magic Weapons

+Magic Weapons also have magic attack points, useful for making damage with spells.

 ### Spell

 Each spell has its own class, that extends from an abstract spell class which contains some generic methods for executing spells.
 It makes it easier to add new spells.

+For now, spells can only consume the user's mana and augment or reduce the target's number of health points.

 ### Turn scheduler